gt-marine-robotics-group/Pontus/README.md

 When debugging, it sometimes important to checkout what messages are being published to a topic.
 A useful command for this is `ros2 topic echo TOPIC_NAME`.
 Change the value of `string_message` to the string that is being published to the topic `/onboarding/StringPub`.

 ### 1.2 Coding Subscriber and Publishers
 The goal of this section is to understand what a publisher and subscriber is within ROS2 and how to create them.
-Please look at file `topic1.py` in `/mrg_ws/src/Pontus/onboarding/onboarding/questions`.
+Please look at file `question1_2.py`

-After completing the questions, to run your code you will need to run these commands in your workspace directory:
+#### 1.2.a Creating a subscriber to a topic
+Creating a subscriber is a way to access data that is sent over a topic.
+For this question, fill in the blanks to create a subscriber.
+This subscriber should
+- Subscribe to the topic `/onboarding/basic_topic`
+- Have its callback be `self.topic_callback`
+- Take in a message type `String`
+- Qos profile of 10

+HINT: There should be four parameters that you fill

+#### 1.2.b Creating a publisher
+Creating a publisher is a way to send data over a topic.
+For this question, fill in the blanks to create a publisher.
+This publisher should
+- Publish a message type `String`
+- Publish to a topic `/onboarding/new_topic`
+- Qos profile of 10

+HINT: There should be three parameters that you fill

+#### 1.2.c Message Data
+Please see what the String message type consists of: https://docs.ros.org/en/melodic/api/std_msgs/html/msg/String.html.
+For this question, access the string field from the variable `msg` and store it into the variable `self.topic_string_message`

+#### 1.2.d Publishing Data
+Publishing data is how we send information to a topic.
+For this question, take the value from `topic_string_message` and append the string ` ROS`.
+The new string should look like `Hello World!
+ROS`.
+Then use the variable `new_message` to publish this new string using the publisher from **Q1.1.b**.